bguerout/jongo/README.md

 ## Mapping

-To be eligible to Jackson (default) mapping, a class needs a no args constructor (even a `private` onse is enough).
+To be eligible to Jackson (default) mapping, a class needs a no args constructor (even a `private` one is enough).

 Class field `_id` can be annotated with `javax.persistence.Id` to be renamed.